adamwiesler/ECE497AW/hw06/ReadMe.md

 ### LCD etchasketch:

-Install pygame for python3:
+Install pygame for python3.

-the rcpy only works on python3.
+This is required because rcpy only works on python3.
 There are no pre-built pygame installations for python3.
 The below worked for me to get pygames working:

 ```
 sudo apt-get install mercurial python3-dev python3-numpy libav-tools \